humairshoukat/Random-Password-Generator/README.md

 # RandomPasswordGenerator-JavaScript
-Made a Javascript Program which generate random password on user demand.
+Developed a Javascript Program which generate random password on user demand. <br>
 You can try it here: https://humairshoukat.github.io/Random-Password-Generator/